qurle/swap-variables/readme.md

 ## Known limitations

+- If you modified external libraries, reload page to apply changes.
 - Plugin can't swap styles.
 API for styles is very poor.
 Use [Swap Libraries](https://help.figma.com/hc/en-us/articles/4404856784663-Swap-style-and-component-libraries) instead.
 - Plugin can't swap variable in text with mixed fills.
 Do it manually instead.
 - Plugin can't swap strokes in section.
 API doesn't allow to work with them.
 Do it manually instead.